AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-However, storing 3D voxel representation in memory can be inefficient, since the memory and computational requirements of handling the 3D voxel grid grow cubically with the resolution, which limits the 3D voxel output to low resolutions.
-To overcome this, OctNet \cite{riegler2017octnet} leverages the octree data structure \cite{steinbrucker2014volumetric,chen2013scalable,meagher1982geometric} -- a data structure with adaptive cell sizes -- and hierarchically partitions the 3D space into a set of unbalanced octrees, which allows for more memory and computations to be allocated to the regions that require higher resolutions.
+3D ShapeNet \cite{wu20153d} explores using 3D voxel grids to represent 3D shapes which allows for 3D shape completion, and introduces ModelNet (a large dataset with 3D CAD models) to train it.
+3D-GAN \cite{wu2016learning} proposes to leverage GANs to model and generate 3D objects, and designs a 3D GAN architecture to produce objects in a 3D voxel representation.
+PlatonicGAN \cite{henzler2019escaping} aims to train a 3D generative model from a collection of 2D images, by introducing a 2D discriminator and rendering layers that connect between the 3D generator and 2D discriminator.
+Some works propose to incorporate autoencoders into their work to have a better grasp of the high-level 3D structure through the autoencoder's latent code \cite{li2017grass,wu2019sagnet}, or to refine parts of the shape \cite{wang2018global}.
+Yet, storing 3D voxel representation in memory can be inefficient, since the memory and computational requirements of handling the 3D voxel grid grow cubically with the resolution, which limits the 3D voxel output to low resolutions.
+To overcome this, OctNet \cite{riegler2017octnet} leverages the octree data structure \cite{meagher1982geometric} -- a data structure with adaptive cell sizes -- and hierarchically partitions the 3D space into a set of unbalanced octrees, which allows for more memory and computations to be allocated to the regions that require higher resolutions.
 OGN \cite{tatarchenko2017octree} presents a convolutional decoder architecture to operate on octrees, where intermediate convolutional layers can predict the occupancy value of each cell at different granularity levels, which is thus able to flexibly predict the octree's structure and does not need to know it in advance.
-HSP \cite{hane2017hierarchical} builds upon the octree data representation, and only predicts voxels around the surface of the object (e.g., predicting the object's boundary), performing the hierarchical predictions in a coarse-to-fine manner to obtain higher resolutions.
 More recently, Octree Transformer \cite{ibing2023octree} introduces a Transformer-based architecture to effectively generate octrees via an autoregressive sequence generation approach.